The appraisal process is an estimation that generates an opinion of value.

-Another of the processes is the Sales Comparison Approach - which concerns making a comparable analysis to other similar properties within a close proximity which have recently sold.
+Another of the approaches is the Sales Comparison Approach - which involves making a comparison to other similar properties within a close proximity which have recently sold.

 If you are applying for a loan.